 2. Filing an Initial Lawsuit and Class Certification

 If an attorney believes a particular case is appropriate for a class action, they may file a complaint in either state court or federal court.
-The complaint must include crucial information such as:
+The complaint must include crucial information such as:- An explanation of the reason for the lawsuit

 - A description of the class